Lithuania map collection

 You are free to use our Lithuania map for educational and commercial uses.
 Attribution is required.
 How to attribute?

 Lithuania is located in Eastern Europe along the Baltic Sea.
 It borders several European countries including Latvia to the north, Belarus to the east and south, Poland to the south, and Russia to the southwest.

 Lithuania Satellite Map

 The land is highly fertile, with small lakes scattered around the country.
 For example, its largest lake is Lake Drūkšiai at 44.8 square kilometers (17.3 sq mi).
 Whereas its longest river is the Nemunas at 917 km (570 mi) in length.
-Although estimates vary, forests cover anywhere from 33 to 37% of its total land area.
-At about the same percentage, its land is set aside for agriculture production.
+Although estimates vary, forests cover anywhere from 33 to 37% of the total land area.
+At about the same percentage, its land is set aside for agricultural production.

 Lithuania Physical Map

 But the west is mostly characterized by the Samogitia Highlands in the northwest.
 Within the Medininkai Highlands to the southeast, it’s the location of Aukštojas Hill.
 At 294 m (965 ft), this is the highest point in Lithuania.
 Whereas its lowest point is the Baltic Sea at 0 meters sea level.